-As a therapist, I am well aware that this time of year can often feel more difficult, especially for women.
-Both advertisers and your own expectations conspire to make you feel even more lonely, because having someone to love during the holidays somehow feels more important.
+As a therapist who works with couples and partners of sex addicts, I am well aware that this time of year can often feel difficult — especially for partners of sex addicts.
+Both advertisers and your own expectations conspire to make you feel even more lonely because having someone to love during the holidays somehow feels more important.
 As a result, I sometimes see women edging toward self-destructive behaviors, chasing an idealized romance.
 That’s a problem.

 Know When to Say “When”

 One of the most common negative behaviors I observe in women struggling through the holidays is drinking.
 Using alcohol, or any other mind-numbing substance to avoid facing your situation isn’t going to do you any favors.
 When you drink, you’re more likely to act out in destructive ways – perhaps saying something you can’t take back or winding up in unsafe situations.

 Try This Instead – This doesn’t mean you can’t have a drink – just have one with a friend.
 Get out of the house, get out in the world, and surround yourself with people who value you for you.
 Lean on them for emotional support, but also head out the door with the intention of having a good time.
 You deserve time to mourn your relationship, but you also deserve space in your schedule for happiness.
 Happiness begets happiness too, so don’t forget to let it in.

 If you are feeling especially panicked about spending the holidays alone, it can be tempting to dive back into another relationship too soon.
 Hooking up with someone new before you’ve really had the chance to process what happened with the prior relationship isn’t fair to you or your new partner.
 You are likely still sifting through some major emotions and that can distract you from important questions like “What do I even like about this person,” or “Does this person make me feel good about myself?”